 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.

-Video PowerPoint presentation with author narration and downloadable handout, ebook and project forms.
+Video PowerPoint presentation with author narration and downloadable handout.

 Claudia Doan, MS, CCC-SLP, has worked in the field of Speech-Language Pathology since 2008 after receiving Bachelor of Arts and Master of Science Degrees in Communication Disorders from Southern Connecticut State University.
 She is the author of the blog Creative Speech Lab and has several years of experience working for school systems and in pediatric clinic settings.
 Claudia is the recipient of the American Speech-Language-Hearing Association's Mentoring Pair Award for original research in the field of Speech-Language Pathology and is a Sertoma International Scholar in Communication Disorders.
 She is the author of Articulation Theatre Books and Language Theatre Books published by Northern Speech Services.

 Financial — Claudia Doan is a presenter of online CEU courses sponsored by Northern Speech Services; receives royalty payments.